Rabbit-Company/PasswordEntropy-JS/README.md

 # PasswordEntropy-JS

-Password Entropy implementation in JavaScript (ES6).
+Password entropy implementation in JavaScript (ES6).

 This library will calculate the entropy of provided passwords.